wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     *   (b) the family chattels whenever acquired; and

-    *   (c) all property owned jointly or in common in equal shares by the husband and the wife or by the partners; and
+    *   (c) all property owned jointly or in common in equal shares by the married couple or by the partners; and

     *   (d) all property owned by either spouse or partner immediately before their marriage, civil union, or de facto relationship began, if---